 Brown and/or caster sugar(white granulated sugar) - for the cinnamon sugar filling.

-Ground cinnamon to flavour the sugar.
+Ground cinnamon to flavor the sugar.
 A little hint of nutmeg would also go down a treat.

 Step 2 - Sieve the flour and salt into a large bowl.
 Slowly add the milk mixture to the flour, whisking to prevent any clumps from forming.
 OR - place all the ingredients into a blender and blitz together until a thin smooth batter has formed.
 Allow the pancake mixture to rest for 30 minutes.

-Stir through the batter, if it has thickened up, add some more milk until the batter is back to its pouring consistency.
+Step 3 - Stir through the pancake batter, if it has thickened up, add some more milk until the batter is back to its pouring consistency.

-Step 3 - Heat a non-stick 30cm frying pan over low to medium heat.
-Using a ⅓ cup measurer, pour the batter into the centre of the pan, spreading it to the edges.
+Step 4 - Heat a non-stick 30cm/12-inch frying pan over medium heat.
+Using a ⅓ cup measurer, pour the batter into the center of the pan, spreading it to the edges.
 This can be done by picking up the pan and swirling the batter, or by using a plastic or silicon bench scraper lightly over the surface of the pancake.

-A blender or immersion blender works really well to create a smooth batter!
+- A blender or immersion blender works well to create a smooth batter!

 Storage and Freezing